Tire Service: Replacing Tires, Tire Rotations, and Tire Pressure

 By checking tire pressure every week using a simple gauge from the auto parts store, you can see if the tires need more air in them to remain firmly inflated.
 If they need air, fill them up to the recommended level (typically imprinted on the tire itself), and be careful not to over-inflate it.

 Taking care of your car’s tires is important to maintain your car’s condition and your safety.
-If you have any questions on your vehicle’s tires or need work done on them, come to Carriage Nissan.
+If you have any questions on your vehicle’s tires or need work done on them, Experience Carriage Nissan Tire Service.